rsmaxwell/mqtt-rpc/README.md

 # mqtt-rpc

-This project is the parent of a set of git modules which implement Remote procedure call (or request/response) form of messages over mqtt v5.
+This project is the parent of a set of git modules which implement Remote Procedure Call (or request/response) form of messaging over mqtt v5.

 To download the complete set: